brablc/swarm-ssh-gateway/README.md

     HostName 127.0.0.1
     User root
     Port 8022
-    ProxyJump jump.example.com
+    ProxyJump manager.example.com
     StrictHostKeyChecking no
     UserKnownHostsFile=/dev/null
     RequestTTY no
     ExitOnForwardFailure yes
-    # These are names of your services from your stack - hostname reesolution works automatically
+    # These are the names of your services from your stack - hostname reesolution works automatically
     LocalForward 127.0.0.1:15672 rabbitmq:15672
     LocalForward 127.0.0.1:5432 postgres:5432
     LocalForward 127.0.0.1:8123 clickhouse1:8123